rabbitmq/chef-cookbook/README.md

 `rabbitmq::erlang_package` is a recipe that provisions latest Erlang packages from team RabbitMQ.
 The packages support

- * Debian Jessie and Stretch
+ * Debian Stretch and Buster
  * Ubuntu 16.04 and 18.04
+ * RHEL 7
  * CentOS 7
  * CentOS 6
- * Fedora 25 or later
+ * Fedora 27 or later
+ * Scientific Linux 7
+ * Amazon Linux 2

 The packages are **cannot be installed alongside with other Erlang packages**, for example, those from standard Debian repositories or Erlang Solutions.